rusinikita/blog/content/page/teamsites/index.md

 # Teamsites - documentation hosting

-Teamsites it's an easy way to host, protect and share your site.
+Teamsites is an easy way to host, protect and share your site.

-Teamsites turns Hugo, MkDocs, Gatsby and other static site generators into superior Confluence alternative.
+Teamsites turns Hugo, MkDocs, Gatsby, and other static site generators into superior Confluence alternative.

-## What you can make with teamsites?
+## What can you make with Teamsites?

-You can use variety of [static site generators](https://jamstack.org/generators/) and themes.
+You can use a variety of [static site generators](https://jamstack.org/generators/) and themes.
 You can start without knowing Git or programming language.
-I will help you choose best starting tool.
+I will help you choose the best starting tool.

 {{< tabs "can_make" >}}
 {{< tab "Personal blog" >}}

-## Share your ideas with publicly available personal blog
+## Share your ideas with a publicly available personal blog

-- Choose domain name and upload site files in few clicks;
+- Choose a domain name and upload site files in a few clicks;
-- Don't worry about git and hosting.
+- Don't worry about Git and hosting.
 Focus on content;
 - I will help you to start and move to free GitHub Pages and Netlify.

 ![Nikita Rusin personal blog](can_do_personal_blog.png)